-From 3rd week, you should have accumulated a certain amount of engaged data, prospect data and new customer data, and also comparably firm which individual items, which combination, or product bundles work better and sustainably in terms of sales and revenue.
-Because of this, we could segment 6 types of customer from this week and implement facebook ads strategy based on each segmentation purchase record, interest and behaviour.
-I’m not going to deep dive how to segment the customers, because I published an article regarding this topic previously.
+From the 3rd week, you should have accumulated a certain amount of engaged data, prospect data, and new customer data, and also comparably firm which individual items, which combination, or product bundles work better and sustainably in terms of sales and revenue.
+Because of this, we could segment 6 types of customers from this week and implement a Facebook ads strategy based on each segmentation purchase record, interest, and behavior.
+I’m not going to deep dive into how to segment the customers, because I published an article regarding this topic previously.
 If you’re interested in this, please check it out.

-With customer segmentation, we can focus on three things to optimise:
+With customer segmentation, we can focus on three things to optimize:

 1. Upsell or cross-sell existing buyers by leveraging Audience Targeting + Dynamic Ads Product Set

 Maximize your customer lifetime value by showing relevant products to purchasers.
-As an example, if a customer buys a Google nest hub max, you can show them ads for a bundle of nest hub max mount and Googl nest camera, which can enhance its nest hub max using experience, but also upgrade smart home using experience.
+As an example, if a customer buys a Google nest hub max, you can show them ads for a bundle of nest hub max mount and Google nest camera, which can enhance its nest hub max using experience but also upgrade the smart home user experience.

 Dynamic ads can retarget people who’ve shown an interest in your business by taking actions on your website, app, left items in the abandoned cart.
 They’re a way to quickly integrate your original marketing campaigns into your social remarketing campaigns.

-If we also implement tracking to identify omni channel non-converted customers, such as from Google, email, display, etc, we suggest to custom the offer based on the keywords and perception created by the previous channel message.
+If we also implement tracking to identify omnichannel non-converted customers, such as from Google, email, display, etc, we suggest customing the offer based on the keywords and perceptions created by the previous channel message.

-Last but not least, it’s time to further exponentially expand the audience reach of best performing campaign, targeting and SKU items by rolling out the ads to higher funnel ads format and ads placement, such as Instagram story, in-article, audience network.
+Last but not least, it’s time to further exponentially expand the audience reach of the best-performing campaigns, targeting, and SKU items by rolling out the ads to higher funnel ads format and ads placement, such as Instagram story, in-article, audience network.

 I hope you enjoy reading Facebook Ads: How to Optimise Dynamic Product Ads for Sales & Revenue.
 If you did, please support us by doing one of the things listed below, because it always helps out our channel.